TravelTimN/ci-milestone05-fsfw/README.md

 - [Mini Web Tool](https://www.miniwebtool.com/django-secret-key-generator/) - Used to generate a Django Secret Key.
 - [Shields.io](https://shields.io) - Used to create markdown badges for my README.
 - [ERD Plus](https://erdplus.com) - Used to create my relational database schema.
-- [Techsini](https://techsini.com/multi-mockup/) - Used to create the README mockup image
+- [Techsini](https://techsini.com/multi-mockup/) - Used to create the README mockup image.

 ### Media